-We had a few destinations in mind when we got there, the zoo, the depot, train ride, check out Superiors shoreline.
+We had a few destinations in mind when we got there, the zoo, the depot, a train ride, and check out Superiors shoreline.
 We decided on taking a train ride.
 My daughter had wanted to go on one for some time now.
-We got there the recommend 1hr before to purchase tickets.
+We got there the recommended 1hr before purchasing tickets.
 We had some time to kill before the train took off.
 With the fog, we didn’t think it was worth it to go to the shoreline so we decided to check out the Depot.

 Trains in Duluth

 The Depot is just what you think it is, an old train depot that holds multiple museums in one place.
 If you go on the ground floor, the same place you buy the tickets, you will enter one of the coolest exhibits.
 When I first asked my husband if he wanted to check out the museum, he was kinda like, a museum?